CraftAcademyLabs/coach-guides/miscellaneous/assessments/assessment_1.md

 * We would ordinarily have written our tests first, then written code to make them pass.
 Why?
 * Create a unit test for our `Car` class to test our "painting" method.
 * A car should have a driver.
 Create an `instance_double` `Driver`.
 Write a second test for this and make it pass.

+## Final step - Submission
+Initialize a git repository in the `week_1_assessment` folder.
+Create a repository on your GitHub account.
+Connect your local repository with the one on GitHub.
+Commit all your files and push it up.
+Share the link to the repository with your coach in a private message on Slack.